Government schemes to help you buy a home in 2021

-There are a number of government schemes available to help you buy a home – but which could you be eligible for?
+There are a number of government schemes available to help you buy a home and the eligibility criteria has changed for some.
+Which could you be eligible for in 2021?

 For some people, saving a deposit, securing a mortgage or finding the right home at the right price is such a struggle that they are priced out of buying on the open market.
 If you’re in this situation, it is worth looking into the Government schemes on offer to help you get on the property ladder.

 Help to Buy: Mortgage Guarantee scheme

 The government launched the new Mortgage Guarantee in the budget 2021 aimed to help buyers with a 5% deposit.

 What you should know

 - This scheme allows you to get a mortgage with just a 5% deposit